GretaGalliani/public_transport_COVID_Lombardy/README.md

 ## Citation

-If you use this code or data in your work, please consider citing the original paper authored by Greta Galliani, Piercesare Secchi, and Francesca Ieva.
+If you use this code or data in your work, please consider citing the original paper authored by Greta Galliani, Piercesare Secchi, and Francesca Ieva as:

+Ieva, Francesca; Galliani, Greta; Secchi, Piercesare.
+The impact of public transport on the diffusion of COVID-19 pandemic in Lombardy during 2020.
+Medical Research Archives, [S.l.], v.
+11, n.
+9, sep.
+2023.
+ISSN 2375-1924.
+Available at: <https://esmed.org/MRA/mra/article/view/4356>. doi: https://doi.org/10.18103/mra.v11i9.4356

 For further details about the research and its findings, please refer to the associated paper.